bluemountainstudios/pines-website/_pages/termsofservice.md

 ---

 **Last updated**
-July 4, 2023
+December 23, 2023

 # Terms of Service
-Please read these Terms of Use, including those set forth in the Privacy Policy ("Terms", "Terms of Use") carefully before using the Lemon Schedules application (the "App") made available by Blue Mountain Studios, LLC ("us", "we", or "our").
+Please read these Terms of Use, including those set forth in the Privacy Policy ("Terms", "Terms of Use") carefully before using the Pines application (the "App") made available by Blue Mountain Studios, LLC ("us", "we", or "our").

 Your access to and use of the App is conditioned upon your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who wish to access or use the App.